National Institute of Mental Health

 Soterix Medical is a New York-based company that specializes in the development of medical devices and accessories focused on neuromodulation and brain stimulation technologies.
 Founded by Abhishek Datta, the company offers innovative products that include brain stimulation and transcranial electrical stimulation (tES), as well as high-definition transcranial electrical stimulation (HD-tES).
 Soterix Medical aims to provide safe, effective, and user-friendly neuromodulation solutions for clinicians and patients, enhancing therapeutic outcomes in various medical applications.

-Meru Health, Inc. is a digital healthcare company that focuses on improving the lives of individuals dealing with mental health issues such as depression, anxiety, and stress.
-Founded in 2015 and based in San Mateo, California, with additional offices in Palo Alto and Helsinki, Meru Health develops a mobile application that connects users to licensed therapists through a structured 12-week program.
-This program combines continuous remote clinician support with at-home lessons, cognitive behavioral therapy, and coaching on sleep and nutrition.
-By offering clinically proven and cost-effective digital therapeutic solutions, Meru Health aims to empower patients and enhance the efficiency of mental health treatment.
+Meru Health, Inc. is a digital healthcare company based in San Mateo, California, with additional offices in Palo Alto, California, and Helsinki, Finland.
+Founded in 2015, it specializes in providing a mobile application that connects patients with licensed therapists through a structured 12-week program aimed at addressing mental health issues such as stress, depression, anxiety, and burnout.
+The platform combines continuous remote clinician support with at-home lessons and practices, including cognitive behavioral therapy and coaching in sleep and nutrition.
+By offering cost-effective and clinically proven digital therapeutic solutions, Meru Health empowers individuals to improve their mental well-being while also aiming to reduce overall healthcare costs.

 Imaginostics